What Is Sleep Apnea?

 - Dry throat and mouth

-Types Of Breathing Obstructions
+Types Of Breathing Obstruction

 When we breathe several things happen all at once.
 The muscles of the chest expand and lower the diaphragm to create negative pressure.
 This negative pressure is what sucks the air into the lungs.
 Sometimes a person’s airway is just narrower than normal.
 Plain and simple anatomy can be the cause of obstructive sleep apnea.

-Other obstructions that can affect breathing during your sleep are a deviated septum that has narrowed the air passages, or the filters in the nose called turbinates that obstruct breathing if they become swollen.
+Other obstructions that can affect breathing during your sleep are a deviated septum that has narrowed the air passages, or the filters in the nose (called turbinates) that obstruct breathing if they become swollen.

 Obesity’s Roll In Sleep Apnea

-Obstructive Sleep Aponea (OSA) affects approximately 6% of adults and 2% of children in the US.
+Obstructive Sleep Apnea (OSA) affects approximately 6% of adults and 2% of children in the US.
 Around twice as many men as women suffer from it, and the numbers are on the rise as more people are becoming obese.

 This can eventually lead to respiratory failure and could be fatal.
 It doesn’t happen often, but it does happen.
 Obesity causes many health problems, sleep apnea is just one of them.
 A healthy diet and regular exercise are very important if you want to stay fit and well.
 Losing excess weight can help cure your sleep apnea.